What are the benefits of yoga exercises for incontinence?

-Whether you experience either the most common forms of the unexpected leak – stress or urge – you don’t need to feel like control is out of your grasp.
+Whether you experience the most common forms of the unexpected leak – stress or urge incontinence – you don’t need to feel like control is out of your grasp.
 Stress incontinence is characterised by a small amount of urine leaking out after internal pressure quickly builds, such as when you sneeze, cough, laugh, or lift a heavy weight.
 Urge incontinence happens when the body signals its immediate need to release urine without the usual build-up warning.

 • Kneel with your knees mat-width apart and toes touching.